metabase/metabase/docs/users-guide/11-metabot.md

 ## Getting answers in Slack with MetaBot

-You can already send data to Slack on  a set schedule via [Pulses](10-pulses.md), but what about when you need an answer right now?
+You can already send data to Slack on a set schedule with [Pulses](10-pulses.md), but what about when you need an answer right now?
 Say hello to MetaBot.

 MetaBot helps add context to conversations you’re having in Slack by letting you insert results from Metabase.

 ### Connecting to Slack.
 To use MetaBot with Slack you’ll first need to connect Metabase to your Slack with an API token.

-See [Setting up Slack](http://www.metabase.com/docs/latest/administration-guide/09-setting-up-slack) for more information.
+See [Setting up Slack](../administration-guide/09-setting-up-slack.md) for more information.

 ### What can MetaBot do?